javadev/sqltojava/README.md

 sqltojava
 =========

-The utility to convert SQL files to the java sources
+The utility converts SQL files to the java sources